cyrilwanner/npm-autoinstaller/README.md

 If you already use another package with git-hooks in your project, you may receive this message during installation: `it seems like you already have some git hooks installed.`.
 If this is the case, please read the [MIGRATING.md](https://github.com/cyrilwanner/npm-autoinstaller/blob/master/MIGRATING.md)

+## Windows support

+This package has only basic windows support.
+This means, if you are in a bash like environment (`git bash` or `Cygwin`) and you are using the git cli, it should work fine except the `ask` action because there is no way to tell if the shell is interactive or not.
+So it will always use the fallback action in this case.

+Also, GUIs (like SourceTree or GitHub for Windows) are supported, _if_ you installed node in the default location.
+Because these applications use a custom PATH when executing the git commands in the background, the npm-autoinstaller has to guess the path of the node executable.

 ## Support